thynnine/pysic/Potentials_f90.rst

 or number of bond order factors (:data:`n_bond_order_types`) must be increased when more types are defined.

-Also note that in :ref:`pysic_core`, some of these parameters are used for determining array sizes.
+Also note that in :ref:`pysic_interface`, some of these parameters are used for determining array sizes.
 However, the actual parameters are not used because f2py does not read the values from here.
-Therefore if you change a parameter here, search for its name in :ref:`pysic_core` to see if the name appears in a comment.
+Therefore if you change a parameter here, search for its name in :ref:`pysic_interface` to see if the name appears in a comment.
 That is an indicator that a numeric value must be updated accordingly.